xtiank2j22/intenship-program1/README.md

 # intenship-program1
-Students on internship program(software engineering )
+Students on internship program(software engineering ) yes and using the read me